 Ochopee is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 79 people and just one neighborhood, Ochopee is the 493rd largest community in Florida.

-Because occupations involving physical labor dominate the local economy, Ochopee is generally considered to be a blue-collar town.
-35.71% of the Ochopee workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Ochopee, you'll notice that it is more blue-collar than most other communities in America.
+35.71% of Ochopee’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ochopee is a town of service providers, farmers, fishers, or foresters, and managers.
 There are especially a lot of people living in Ochopee who work in maintenance occupations (50.00%), farm management occupations (35.71%), and management occupations (14.29%).

 One of the nice things about Ochopee is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.